 3.4.1 A Case of Windrush Generation and Black Lives Matter

+Certainly a topical issue however this should be considered within the context of the topic of your dissertation which focuses on immigration law and the impact on children?
 The British government promised a day of homage to the “Windrush generation”, to “right the wrongs” suffered by migrants from the former Caribbean colonies, in full questioning of the colonial past in the wake of the movement of Black Lives Matter.(Ferguson 2018) On June 22, 1948, several hundred migrants from the Caribbean, mainly from Jamaica, but also from Bermuda or British Guyana, disembarked from the ship Empire Windrush at the port of Tilbury, some forty kilometres east of London.
 The Windrush would give its name to a generation of immigrants who arrived in the UK to help rebuild the country after World War II.

 A commemorative day was instituted two years ago after a scandal over the treatment of some of these emigrants, supposed to be British but who were asked to prove their presence in the United Kingdom each year on pain of deportation.
-On the occasion of 72 years of the arrival of the “Windrush Empire”, the Home sectretary, Priti Patel, announced the creation of a working group to right the wrongs experienced by the Windrush generation and finding solutions to problems “disproportionately affecting black and ethnic minority people”.(Lennon 2017)
+On the occasion of 72 years of the arrival of the “Windrush Empire”, the Home Ssectretary, Priti Patel, announced the creation of a working group to right the wrongs experienced by the Windrush generation and finding solutions to problems “disproportionately affecting black and ethnic minority people”.(Lennon 2017) When did PP become the Home Ssecreatary? – the paragraph/quote is a little confusing.
+NB stick to one form of referencing – preferred for Law is OSCOLA/footnotes

 This commemoration comes this year in the midst of a wave of mobilisation caused by the death of the black American George Floyd, suffocated by a white police officer in Minneapolis.
-Several demonstrations linked to the “Black Lives Matter” movement have been organised in London and in several cities of the United Kingdom and certain statues symbolising the country’s colonial past have been targeted.(Milkman 2017) London Mayor Sadiq Khan on Monday called for an end to the hostile environment facing immigrants.
+Several demonstrations linked to the “Black Lives Matter” movement have been organised in London and in several cities of the United Kingdom and certain statues symbolising the country’s colonial past have been targeted.(Milkman 2017) London Mayor Sadiq Khan on Monday ( when?) called for an end to the hostile environment facing immigrants.

-This was to encourage owners, employers, doctors, to control the regularity of the stay of their employees, tenants and patients, the ‘suspects’ being in fact identified by their skin colour, their accent or their location. of birth, explain by Le Monde.
+This was to encourage owners, employers, doctors, to control the regularity of the stay of their employees, tenants and patients, the ‘suspects’ being in fact identified by their skin colour, their accent or their location. of birth, explain by Le Monde (footnote/reference).
 Tens of thousands of legal migrants have found themselves caught in the cracks for lack of identification and the documents necessary to prove their decades of presence on British soil.
 After the revelation of the difficulties faced by the Windrush generation and its descendants, the British government struggled to explain.
 On April 10, Theresa May’s cabinet refused to receive twelve ambassadors from countries located in the British West Indies, before going back on its refusal under pressure on April 16, reports Libé.
 (Cole 2017)